November 2, 2015

-Dr. Nash also presented with three students from the humanities and ethics scholarly concentration: Matthew Marget, Amberly Orr, and Aline Cenoz.
+Dr. Nash also presented with three students of the Medical Humanities Scholarly Concentration: Matthew Marget, Amberly Orr, and Aline Cenoz.
 Their panel was entitled “A Creative Model for Humanities and Ethics throughout Undergraduate Medical Education,” and the students did an excellent job highlighting their experiences in the concentration and their artwork.

 Dr. Jeffrey Spike gave a presentation entitled “Using Reflective Writing to Encourage Professional Identity Formation.”
 He also led a meeting of the Clinical Ethics affinity group.